Last Updated on September 2, 2021 by Grow with Bovees

 Plants which grow out in the open sun on the seacoast where there is humidity, will often require to be grown in the shade in hot dry places inland.

-Hydrangeas and Azaleas, for example, will grow in the open sun at the coast in many places, but need shade in the dry inland districts, or they will flag within a few hours on a hot day.
+Azaleas, and Hydrangeas will bloom, and will grow in the open sun at the coast in many places, but need shade in dry inland districts, or they will flag within a few hours on a hot day.
 In fact, it is advisable to spray their foliage with water on hot and windy days, for the wind removes moisture rapidly from leaf surfaces.

 Types of Shade